-In addition to these general challenges, federalism poses unique difficulties for species at risk.
-For example, the SARA is a relatively detailed and high quality piece of legislation yet it does not apply to the vast majority of species across Canada.
-This means that if an animal lives on provincial land in Alberta, it will be protected by the weaker Wildlife Act not by SARA.
+Federalism poses unique difficulties for species at risk.
+While the SARA is a relatively detailed and high-quality piece of legislation, its protection provisions do not apply to all species across Canada.
+This means that if an at-risk mammal lives on provincial land in Alberta, it will be protected by the weaker Wildlife Act not by SARA.
 The legal protections in SARA are, for the most part, restricted to species found on federal lands, such as national parks, and to species that otherwise fall under federal legislative powers, such as fish or migratory birds.
 These limitations make it more difficult to measure how well the law protects species at risk in Alberta.
 For reference, SARA only applies to approximately 5% of Canada’s land mass.

 Provinces, especially Alberta, have historically been opposed to federal environmental initiatives, citing provincial control over natural resources.
 Generally, provinces do not want federal interference in their land-use planning or industry development – a likely side effect of federal ventures into provincial species at risk legislation.

-This means that if one of the provinces opposes the use of either of these provisions on the grounds that it interferes with the province’s constitutionally awarded power over natural resources or public lands, the use of these sections may be declared unconstitutional and of no force and effect.
+If a province or territory opposes the use of SARA provisions, they can challenge that decision in court, arguing that it interferes with the province’s constitutionally awarded power over natural resources or provincially owned land and private property.
+If a court accepted this argument certain sections or application of certain SARA provisions may be found to be unconstitutional and therefore inapplicable or of no force and effect.
 Although this is a possibility that the federal government is likely considering, it is also possible that this provision would be found to fall under federal control in the Constitution and would therefore be valid law.

 There is some suggestion that beyond any potential constitutional issues, decisions not to use the emergency protection order under SARA are more political than they are legal.
 The federal and provincial governments are always balancing their relationships and the federal government may not want to step on a particular province’s toes – for any number of political reasons.